Content or SEO audit – Which one and Why do we need it?

 In my recent post on how to fix digital strategy I mentioned that a site content audit is mandatory.
 Yes, it should be at least once or twice a year.

 Get into the habit of agile thinking.
-Meaning focus your attention in finding errors.
+Meaning focus your attention in finding small easy things to fix.
 Essentially, you want to train your people to find quick errors and/or what the main issues are.

 Scan your GSC and analytics from A-Z and see which pages are working for your business.